Photo by LaTosha Pointer

 Kendra J. Ross is a proud Detroit native working as a dancer, teaching artist, choreographer, arts administrator and community organizer in her current home, Bed-Stuy, Brooklyn.

 As a dancer in New York City, Kendra has worked with Urban Bush Women, Andrea E. Woods/ Souloworks, Vissi Dance Theater, Monstah Black, MBDance, Moving Spirits Dance Company and Oyu Oro.
 In 2013 she also danced in a European tour with DJ Kid Koala in Vinyl Vaudville 2.0.
 Kendra is currently a company member of Ase Dance Theater Collective and Movement of the People Dance Company.

-Additionally, Kendra currently serves as the Director of Programs and Administration at Cumbe: Center for African and Diaspora Dance who offers dance and music classes and cultural events that educates and celebrates the joy of African cultures and cultures descended from Africa.
+Additionally, Kendra currently serves as the Senior Program Manager at Cumbe: Center for African and Diaspora Dance who offers dance and music classes and cultural events that educates and celebrates the joy of African cultures and cultures descended from Africa.